 While sleeping is the most popular nighttime activity for most birds, it is not the only thing birds will do at night.
 Depending on the time of year, birds may also work to attract mates or migrate to a new part of their range at night.

 - Night Migration: Many diurnal birds disrupt their activity patterns in order to migrate during the night instead of during the day.
 This allows them to take advantage of the same routes that birds of prey will use.
-Because raptors need daytime thermal currents to soar, however, migrating at night helps smaller birds avoid contact with too many predators.
-Birds also use stars for navigating, and the less turbulent air during the day can make flight easier and more efficient.
+Since raptors need daytime thermal currents to soar, migrating at night helps smaller birds avoid contact with too many airborne predators.
+Birds also use stars for navigating, and the less turbulent air at night can make flight easier and more efficient.

 While daytime may be the best time to see most birds, understanding where birds go at night can help birders better appreciate how birds survive and take steps to help even the smallest birds survive every night.